 - If you did not root your Galaxy S3, and you enabled the Emoji keyboard, remember that the Emoji emoticons will be sent, but you will not be able to see them on your screen.
 You still can use the Emoji keyboard with any apps that support Emoji.

-How to Enable Emojis on Samsung S3 with Chomp SMS
+How to Enable Emoji on Samsung S3 with Chomp SMS[Edit]

-The Chomp SMS App is a great way to install Emojis on your Galaxy S3.
+The Chomp SMS App is a great way to install Emoji on your Galaxy S3.

 Emoji icons are a fun way to make your text messages lively for you and others to enjoy.